SRAVYA3009/mern-application--todo-list/README.md

-This MERN stack-based web application used for user todo list.
+This MERN stack-based web application used for Personal Task Management.